-Classes are taught by Przemek Keppe – day to day student and teacher of Ashtanga Yoga.
-In the daily life Przemek is a loving father and passionate photographer.
-Since years he has been traveling with his family, living simple life and constantly deepening his practice and understanding of Yamas and Niyamas, an old age tradition.
-The present moment is now, in Okinawa, Japan.
+Our classes are taught by Przemek Keppe, a dedicated student and teacher of Ashtanga Yoga.
+In his daily life, Przemek is a devoted father and passionate photographer.
+For years, he has traveled the globe with his family, living a simple life while constantly deepening his practice and understanding of the ancient tradition of Yamas and Niyamas.
+Currently, he is based in Okinawa, Japan, where he is dedicated to sharing his knowledge and passion for Ashtanga Yoga with others.